markstock/GenUtahSky/README.md

 ### To Do

 * Use CMake to build and install the package (putting necessary files into radiance library location and binaries into /usr/local/bin
-* Remove libnova in favor of https://github.com/cosinekitty/astronomy
 * Update starfield to https://svs.gsfc.nasa.gov/4851/
 * Have build script retrieve the starfield and reduce its resolution (and increase bit depth) instead of storing it directly in the repository

 ### Copyrights and licensing

-The genutahsky.c program uses code from Radiance, (c) Greg Ward Larson http://radsite.lbl.gov/radiance/
+The genutahsky.c program uses code from [Radiance](http://radsite.lbl.gov/radiance/), (c) Greg Ward Larson.

-All numbers are from the original Preetham, Shirley, Smits paper, which can be downloaded from http://www.cs.utah.edu/~shirley/papers/sunsky/sunsky.pdf.
+All sky color numbers are from the original [Preetham, Shirley, Smits paper](http://www.cs.utah.edu/~shirley/papers/sunsky/sunsky.pdf).

-The program links with the excellent LibNova library for astronomical calculations, maintained by Liam Girdwood and Petr Kubanek. http://libnova.sourceforge.net/
+The program optionally links with the [LibNova library](http://libnova.sourceforge.net/) for astronomical calculations, maintained by Liam Girdwood and Petr Kubanek.
+It also uses [Astronomy](https://github.com/cosinekitty/astronomy) if libnova is unavailable.

 The starfield is courtesy the NASA/Goddard Space Flight Center Scientific Visualization Studio, and was generated from the Tycho II Star Survey.
-I processed their original high-resolution 8bpp image to a smaller 12bpp hdr image. http://svs.gsfc.nasa.gov/cgi-bin/details.cgi?aid=3572
+I processed their original high-resolution 8bpp image to a smaller 12bpp hdr image.
+[Original data](http://svs.gsfc.nasa.gov/cgi-bin/details.cgi?aid=3572)

-All other material is (c) 2009 Mark J. Stock
+All other material is (c) 2009,23 Mark J. Stock